What’s the difference between rent-stabilized and rent-controlled apartments?

 2. What is a rent-stabilized apartment?

 It generally applies to buildings of six or more units built before 1974 that are not subject to rent control.
 Over the years, some of the buildings may have become destabilized for a variety of reasons.
 Some buildings have a mix of both rent-stabilized and market rate apartments.
 But many new construction buildings in NYC also have rent-stabilized apartments in them.
 Developers receive tax abatements in exchange for making their new buildings stabilized.
 If you have a stabilized apartment, your rent can only go up a certain amount every year and you are entitled to a lease renewal.
 Your landlord HAS to renew your lease every year.
-The rent increase is set by the Rent Guidelines Board – they vote on the increase every June.
+The rent increase gets set by the Rent Guidelines Board.
+They vote on the increase every June.

 You do not need to qualify to get a stabilized apartment.
 Anyone can rent one.